 Fertilizer for Philodendron Birkin

-The glossy-green variegated leave’s signature to the Philodendron Birkin need fertilizer to stay healthy and grow.
-All types of fertilizer formulated for houseplants will work well for the Birkin, whether that’s a power, pellet, tablet, or liquid.
+The glossy-green variegated leaves signature to the Philodendron Birkin need fertilizer to stay healthy and grow.
+All types of fertilizer formulated for houseplants will work well for the Birkin, whether that’s power, pellet, tablet, or liquid.
 Typically, though, the liquid fertilizer is suitable for balanced fertilization.
-Ensure the variety you choose includes the micro-nutrients that your Birkin needs, such as Calcium, magnesium, and Nitrogen.
+Ensure the variety you choose includes the micro-nutrients your Birkin needs, such as Calcium, magnesium, and Nitrogen.

 Be sure only to apply fertilizer to moist soil.
 It’s generally better/safer to fertilize in a smaller amount than a single, more extensive feeding.
-You should typically water the plant with fertilizer once a month during the spring and summer and once every 1.5 to 2 months in autumn and winter.
+Too much fertilizer can damage the plant.
+You should typically water this lovely plant with fertilizer once a month during the spring and summer and once every 1.5 to 2 months in autumn and winter.

 Humidity for Philodendron Birkin

 Philodendron Birkins are native to tropical areas and usually struggle in dry climates.
 To thrive, they need moderate to high humidity levels.
 To create the perfect humid environment, you can do one of a few things.
 First, you could simply spray the plant’s foliage with a spray bottle.
 You could also get a humidifier that can create the humidity levels your Birkin needs.
-Some alternative methods include using pebble trays and creating a microclimate by placing several houseplants in a single area.
+Alternative methods include using a pebble tray and creating a microclimate by placing several houseplants in a single area.

 Beautiful Birkins!
 These Philodendrons love high humidity and an east or west-facing window, but don’t want to be in any direct sunlight.#PhilodendronBirkin #PlantShop #PlantShopYYC #PlantsForThePeople pic.twitter.com/gU7iTJLHmH